Subscribe to our Newsletter Get all of the latest info about Centreville and Centre Island!

 The ferry over to Centre Island is run by the City of Toronto and tickets are purchased through them and are available online.

-If you have any questions about the ferry, please contact the city.
+If you have any questions about the ferry, please contact the city of Toronto.
 Centreville runs independanly from the ferry service and tickets to our park do not include the ferry trip.

 You can purchase tickets, passes and season passes at the gate as well.